Skip to main content

 • 2025 Limit: $108,000 per person (indexed annually for inflation; was $105,000 in 2024).

-• Multiple Gifts: Split across charities, as long as the total does not exceed $108,000.
+• Multiple Gifts: You can split the total among multiple charities, as long as the combined total doesn’t exceed $108,000.

-• Excess: Anything over the limit is taxable like a regular distribution.
+• Excess: Any amount over the limit is taxable like a regular distribution.

 Bonus Provision (SECURE 2.0): A one-time lifetime QCD up to $54,000 in 2025 can fund a charitable gift annuity or remainder trust, which can be used in cases of advanced planning.